learn-co-curriculum/react-hooks-event-handling/README.md

 back to the [complete example](#tickler-example), let's take a quick look at the method.
-You will notice our method is an arrow function. **You will commonly see React component methods defined with arrow functions.** This is because we often want want to access the `this` keyword within the methods themselves.
+You will notice our method is an arrow function. **You will commonly see React component methods defined with arrow functions.** This is because we often want to access the `this` keyword within the methods themselves.

 ## Moving Forward